Wa4h1h/psgen/README.md

 # PSGEN

-`psgen` is CLI app for local password management.
+`psgen` is CLI tool for local password management.
 You can generate passwords and optionally store them in a local SQLite database.
 The password db can be exported to a CSV file.
 Additionally a CSV file with passwords can be imported to the db.
 Stored passwords are encrypted using AES encryption.

 ### Config
 psgen configuration and the sqlite db are both stored within ~/.psgen folder.\